 TAKE THE GIRLS TO A FESTIVAL

-(completed August 2019, age 36)
+(Completed August 2019, age 36)

 The last festival I went to was V Festival all the way back in 2005.
-I can’t believe that was fifteen years ago!
+I can’t believe that was seventeen years ago!
 Neil and I had been together for about a year and we had a good time soaking up the music and the atmosphere.
 After we had the girls I started looking into family friendly festivals that we could take them to so that they could experience the festival vibe too.
 Just So Festival (Cheshire), Elderflower Fields Festival (Sussex), Timber Festival (Derbyshire) and Camp Bestival (Dorset) all looked like fantastic options, but somehow we could never make the dates work.

-Then last year Sunshine Festival in Worcestershire got in touch with us and kindly offered us a family ticket for the August Bank Holiday weekend.
+Then in 2019 Sunshine Festival in Worcestershire got in touch with us and kindly offered us a family ticket for the August Bank Holiday weekend.
 We went on the Sunday and had a fantastic time.
 The girls loved the music, the atmosphere, the circus and (of course) the ice cream and we even had the unexpected bonus of hot, sunny weather too.
 You can read our review of Sunshine Festival here.

 36. DO A COLOUR RUN

 I’m planning on taking a month off from seeing therapy clients in the imminent future.
 I will be doing some other work during that time but mostly it’s to allow me to focus on some other important things that really need my attention right now and so that I can begin to intentionally transition my career (and my life) in a different direction.
 I may decide to extend it, I may not – it depends on how that month goes.
 It’s a start though, and it’s significant.

 40. HAVE MY 40th BIRTHDAY SOMEWHERE TROPICAL